 Seemingly too simple, the “Three Good Things” is a scientifically proven mental exercise to build a positive mindset.
 It effectively increases your happiness levels.
-As a side note, experts call happiness by the term positive affect or subjective well-being.
+As a side note, experts refer to happiness as positive affect or subjective well-being.

-This powerful happiness-boosting exercise comes from positive psychology—the science that explores the healthy side of mental health, like psychological strengths and flourishing.
+This powerful happiness-boosting exercise (here are some others) comes from positive psychology—the science that explores the healthy side of mental health, like psychological strengths and flourishing.

 This is a short and uncomplicated guide to the Three Good Things (TGT) happiness exercise.
 Learn how to get it right with examples and themes.
 The activity is simple and takes barely around 3 minutes.
 So, take up this positive challenge for your greater good—we urge you.

 Three Good Things (TGT) or What-Went-Well is an end-of-the-day journaling exercise to help us shed our negative bias in seeing and remembering events.
 It prompts us to view things more often in a positive light and helps us cultivate gratitude, increase optimism, and boost happiness.
 Results show in a week.

 How to do the Three Good Things (TGT)?

 In this post, we will learn about how to practice the Three Good Things (TGT) happiness exercise.
 We will consider various hurdles, and explain how to overcome them.
 You will learn with examples and scientific evidence.

 Step 1.
 Look back upon your day: As you wind up your day and prepare to go to bed, sit down on your bed or a chair nearby.
 Now close your eyes for a while, and look back on your day.
 Go over in your mind the things that happened in your presence and the things you did today.